 These Boussinesq equations are still depth-averaged equation with the same conserved quantities (fluid depth h and momentum hu in 1d), but the equations contain higher order derivative terms and so they are no longer hyperbolic.
 The equations implemented include third-order derivatives with respect to txx.
-However, the implementations proceed by alternating steps with the shallow water equations and the solution of elliptic equations that involve only second-order derivatives in xx but no time derivatives.
+However, the implementations proceed by alternating steps with the shallow water equations and the solution of elliptic equations that involve second-order derivatives in xx but no time derivatives.
 In one space dimension, solving this equation requires solving a tridiagonal linear system of equations in each time step.

 Using the 1d Boussinesq code¶